Quick answer: soft wash vs pressure wash

 What is Pressure Washing?

 Pressure washing (or power washing) uses high-pressure water to blast away dirt, grime, paint, and other debris.
 It's extremely effective but requires expertise to avoid damaging surfaces.
+Use our pressure washing calculator to estimate pricing for different surfaces.
 Hot water pressure washing is called "power washing."

 Pressure Washing is Ideal For: